Linths/hueco-predicto/README.md

 - **Only train on all routes** :clock1:
   `vomm_train_all.sh`
 - **Play with patterns** :zap:
   See DE-CTW's magic of pattern recognition.
-Run `playground.sh` and `test.sh` in [`vomm/src`](vomm/src) for quick and simple examples.
+Run `playground.sh` or `test.sh` in [`vomm/src`](vomm/src) for quick and simple examples.
 You can easily adjust the examples.

 ## Tweak it
 For your ease of navigation, every filename in this doc is a clickable link.